sva-dsi/2017-fall-course/lectures/maps.md

 #### Map Making Exercise

-We can make a map with the libraries data, or other data in the [gdi data folder](https://github.com/auremoser/web-coding/tree/master/_practice/data) for this workshop.
+We can make a map with the libraries data, or other data in the [data folder](https://github.com/sva-dsi/2017-fall-course/blob/master/practice/data/) for this workshop.

 **Using Google Maps**